google/WebFundamentals/src/content/en/updates/2018/05/welcome-to-immersive.md

       xrSession.addEventListener('end', onSessionEnd);
     });

-    // Restore the page to normal after exclusive access has been released. function onSessionEnd() {
+    // Restore the page to normal after immersive access has been released. function onSessionEnd() {
       xrSession = null;